ccycv/better-cc/README.md

 Wiki page - https://github.com/ccycv/better-cc/wiki/Better-ccminer

+- Auto-start

+- Start Software With Windows

+- Check to see if software are running

 - Windows 64-bit releases, Cuda 9.0 and Cuda 9.1 combined binaries are attached.

 - 22% increased hashrate, ccminer-2.2.6. optimized for ravencoin